 To complete my Daiwa Black Widow rods I matched them with a set of Shimano Baitrunner 10000 reels, they are still catching me fish to this day and I rate them highly.
 The Shimano Baitrunner reels are incredible value for money and they will cover all aspects of carp fishing, not only for beginners.
 Theses carp fishing reels will last you a lifetime and will not set you back silly money.

 You need something to put the rods on when fishing, this is where a rod pod comes into play.
 Basically, a frame that can hold up to four rods complete with bite alarms (we will get to those later).
 You can also purchase bank sticks which hold a single rod which does give you more flexibility when choosing where to fish but at this stage, I would stick with a rod pod system.

-Do not over complicate things here, pretty much any rod pod will do this simple job.
+Do not over complicate things here or spend a fortune, as you really don't need to as a beginner carp angler.
 One to bear in mind is how easy are they to set up and how much space do they take up once boxed away.
 You can pick up a carp rod from £30 upwards.
-I have had a number of rod pods and bank sticks from fox over the years which do a very good job without costing a fortune.
+Make sure you pick up a carp rod pod with a carry case to make transporting it much easier.

 Rigs and Mainline

 For carp fishing for beginners, I would suggest you buy 12 lbs breaking strain mainline which is more than enough for the majority of carp fishing scenarios.
 I would only increase this to 15 lbs if the lake you will be fishing contains heavy weed or has a number of snags, these situations require a mainline that can take some more abuse.